TJ's Custom Gunworks

 Just like a Doctor visit or Lawyer's session.

-Q: Can you convert a P229 to double action only, if so how much would it cost w/ a trigger job?
+Q: Can you convert a P229 to DAO (double action only), if so how much would it cost w/ a trigger job?

 Q: What is the difference between the "Bobbed Hammer" and the "Semi Bobbed Hammer" ?

-A: The "Bobbed Hammer" is a FULL bob, you will NOT be able to manually cost the hammer back without racking the slide, it is the best for liability defense though.
+A: The "Bobbed Hammer" is a FULL bob, you will NOT be able to manually cock the hammer back without racking the slide, it is the best for "legal liability defense".

 The "Semi Bobbed Hammer" is more like rounding off the rear of the hammer, I remove the rear serrations that drag on clothing, but I deepen the front cocking serrations so you can cock it faster and more positive if needed.